 I would marvel at the diegesis of objects, sounds, tastes, smells.

-I inhabited a spotlight shone on a flat grey ground.
+I inhabited a spotlight shone on a flat gray ground.

 I began relying on alcohol to feather the edge of it, making the boundary between myself and that emptiness softer, less cruelly sharp.

 I used the pain of plucked fur or hot knife-tip against skin to send up magnesium flares, enough to briefly light up the world around me and offer a sense of clarity, however superficial.
-The mundane, every-day-ness of wound care would ground me for a week, two.
+The mundane, everyday-ness of wound care would ground me for a week, two.
+Before long, my arms were ragged, scarred.

 None of that made me any less of myself.
 They didn’t sweep away Derek.
 It simply became a part of me while I wasn’t watching.
 The pain, the gin, the days holed up in bed were a fine set of glasses for helping me see which things I was burning myself over were real, and which were just phantoms in that dreamscape.

-With a faintness of foresight or perhaps practiced ease, I slipped from my undergraduate program to an MFA program in Moscow, in the far west of the state.
+With only a modicum of foresight or perhaps practiced nonchalance, I slipped from my undergraduate program to an MFA program in Moscow, Idaho, off in the far west of the state.

-“Oh god, it’s so much easier to fly into Boise than Moscow or Sawtooth,” Peter grunted, luggage clatter to the floor as we hauled it from the carousel.
+“Oh god, it’s so much easier to fly into Boise than Moscow or Sawtooth,” Peter grunted, luggage clattering to the floor as we hauled it from the carousel.

 I laughed.
 “The city does come with its benefits, yeah.
 Pretty good food, and it’s big enough to get you to visit more.”

-“Yeah, I turn into a pumpkin if I get out of the five boroughs at all.”
+“Yeah, I turn into a pumpkin if I leave the five boroughs at all.”

 “Well, it’s not that big, and not nearly as tall, thankfully.”

-Peter smiled apologetically, tall ears canting back.
+Peter smiled apologetically, tall ears splayed.
 “Sorry.
 Can’t help my apartment’s so high up.”

 Telescoping the handle out of one of the shepherd’s two suitcases, I guided him away from the crowd and over to the rental car stations.
 “You’re fine, love, promise.
 You turn into a pumpkin when you get out of the city, and I feel like any building higher than three stories is bound to come tumbling down.”